-There is a tendency in western medicine to have a reductionist approach.
-Everything can be reduced to a single cause, or at least a predominant one.
-In turn this approach lends itself to a single treatment – usually a pharmaceutical agent.
-This is a variation of the adage that to a man with a hammer all problems look like nails.
+The chemical imbalance theory highlights a tendency in Western medicine to adopt a reductionist approach, where conditions are often attributed to a single cause and treated with a singular solution, typically a pharmaceutical agent.
+This mirrors the adage that to a man with a hammer, all problems look like nails.

-The least understood part of human being is the brain and nervous system.
+The least understood part of the human being is the brain and nervous system.
 We know much more than decades ago but still know very little.
-The tendency to look for a single cause for mental health illness has led to the theory that low serotonin levels are the cause of depression.
-This was embraced by the pharmaceutical industry, the medical profession and the public as a logical reason which offered a logical solution – a pill.
+The tendency to look for a single cause of mental health illness has led to the theory that low serotonin levels are the cause of depression.
+This was embraced by the pharmaceutical industry, the medical profession, and the public as a logical reason which offered a logical solution – a pill.

-Prozac was the first of the selective serotonin reuptake inhibitors (SSRI’s) which was thought to work by enabling more serotonin to remain in the “connections” between nerve cells.
-In 2009 psychologist Irving Kirsch published a book called “the Emperor’s New Drugs where he challenged this theory.
+Prozac was the first selective serotonin reuptake inhibitor (SSRI), which was thought to work by enabling more serotonin to remain in the “connections” between nerve cells.
+In 2009, psychologist Irving Kirsch published a book called “The Emperor’s New Drugs,” challenging this theory.

 By this time, it had come out that trials of SSRI medications had been selectively published.
-Those showing a benefit over placebo were published and those that did not show appositive effect were not.
+Those showing a benefit over placebo were published, and those that did not show an appositive effect were not.
 Initially, published data had shown medications to be significantly better than placebo.
-When all data (published and unpublished) was examined, it was found that in mild and moderate depression SSRI medication was no more effective than placebo.
+When all data (published and unpublished) were examined, it was found that in mild and moderate depression, SSRI medication was no more effective than placebo.

 “We found no consistent evidence in the main avenues of serotonin research that there is an association between serotonin and depression, and we found no support for the hypothesis that lower serotonin activity or concentrations are responsible for depression,” senior author Mark Horowitz, GDPsych, MBBS (Hons), PhD, of the Division of Psychiatry, University College London, UK, told Medscape Medical News.